Protocol and Practice of Persons Appearing in the Court of Judge Ronee Korbin Steiner

 Our first hearing is usually at 8:30.
 Trials run 9 to noon and/or 1:30 to 4:30.
 I try hard to avoid that because it is an imposition on court staff.

 If your presentation will involve financial records or other data compilations, please ask for enough court time to walk through the key points during the hearing.
 If you want me to consider records, I will do so.
 However, summaries of exhibits are useful tools to educate the court, provided in addition to the voluminous records.
-Trial Practice and Procedure Please provide me exhibits at the time of trial.
-When you do, make sure they are tabbed (separated easily).
-Don't be afraid to call my staff in advance of trial and ask for an exhibit worksheet if the clerk is finished marking the exhibits.
-This way, you can make sure your exhibits are numbered correctly when you hand them to me.
+Jury Selection Please try and provide proposed voir dire in advance if at all possible.
+I know you are busy but it can help avoid delay and unneeded objections.

 Please do not argue with the other party.
 Your comments are directed to the Court.

 You may stand or sit at counsel table or use the podium, as you prefer.
-You do not have to ask permission to approach the witness, but you may not question the witness while standing next to the witness or directly in front of the witness stand without permission.
+You may not question the witness while standing next to the witness or directly in front of the witness stand without permission.